Explanations, Fairness, and Appropriate Reliance in Human-AI Decision-Making: Background

 \paragraph{Effects on accuracy} It has been argued that explanations are an enabler for better AI-assisted decision-making~\citep{arrieta2020explainable,dodge2019explaining,kizilcec2016much,gilpin2018explaining,rader2018explanations}.
-A recent meta-study~\citep{schemmer2022meta} on the effectiveness of explanations, however, implies that explanations in most empirical studies did not yield any significant benefits w.r.t. decision-making accuracy; e.g., in~\citep{alufaisan2021does,green2019principles,narayanan2018humans,liu2021understanding,zhang2020effect}.
+A recent meta-study~\citep{schemmer2022meta} on the effectiveness of explanations, however, implies that explanations in most empirical studies did not yield any significant benefits with respect to decision-making accuracy; e.g., in~\citep{alufaisan2021does,green2019principles,narayanan2018humans,liu2021understanding,zhang2020effect}.
 On the other hand, \citet{lai2019human} find that explanations greatly enhance decision-making accuracy for the case of deception detection.
-An accuracy increase through explanations may, however, solely be due to $(i)$ an overall increase in adherence to a high-accuracy AI, or $(ii)$ an overall decrease in adherence to a low-accuracy AI.
+An accuracy increase through explanations may, however, solely be due to $(i)$ an overall increase in adherence to a high-accuracy AI, or $(ii)$ an overall decrease in adherence to a low-accuracy AI~\citep{bansal2021does,schoeffer2023interdependence}.
+Importantly, even if explanations lead to more (in)accurate decisions, it is unclear from prior work how this relates to distributive fairness properties.
+In this paper, we show that changes to distributive fairness metrics may occur even in the absence of any effects on accuracy.